Japan

 It is this that makes their inclusion in Pool B alongside New Zealand such a mouthwatering prospect, especially as these superpowers of the game play each other in the opening round on Saturday.

-South Africa’s recent draw with the in New Zealand means that the reigning double world champions go into the game with no illusions that their greatest traditional rivals are also the greatest danger to their ambitions of winning an unprecedented third World Cup in succession.
+South Africa’s recent draw with the All Blacks in New Zealand means that the reigning double world champions go into the game with no illusions that their greatest traditional rivals are also the greatest danger to their ambitions of winning an unprecedented third World Cup in succession.

 Under the tutelage of Rassie Erasmus the Springboks have returned with a vengeance to the power-play style that has been the unchanging characteristic of their greatest teams.
 It is based squarely on set-piece strength and a big, fast, abrasive loose-forward presence to get South Africa on the front foot.